Charles de Salaberry: War of 1812

 In November 1812, during the War of 1812, de Salaberry commanded the advance guard of the force that turned away Henry Dearborn's northern attack at Lacolle Mill.
 Later, some of his Voltigeurs took part in the decisive Battle of Crysler's Farm, described by some as the battle that "saved Canada."

-De Salaberry's greatest claim to fame came at Chateauguay in October 1813, when he intercepted and turned the American troops advancing on Montreal under Major General Hampton.
-With regular reports from loyal farmers along the border, de Salaberry knew all of Hampton's movements and troop numbers, as the Americans approached the Chateauguay River south-west of Montreal.
-He ordered the felling of trees to build tangled breastworks of "abatis" in the ravines, where the Chateauguay met the English River, and he dispersed his troops through the woods.
+De Salaberry's greatest claim to fame came at Châteauguay in October 1813, when he intercepted and turned the American troops advancing on Montreal under Major General Hampton.
+With regular reports from loyal farmers along the border, de Salaberry knew all of Hampton's movements and troop numbers, as the Americans approached the Châteauguay River south-west of Montreal.
+He ordered the felling of trees to build tangled breastworks of "abatis" in the ravines, where the Châteauguay met the English River, and he dispersed his troops through the woods.
 Facing Hampton's force of 4,000 troops (1,400 of whom were militia who refused to cross the border) and 10 cannon, de Salaberry led an advance guard of 250 Voltigeurs plus 50 allied warriors of the Kaunawakee Mohawk nation.
 The rest of de Salaberry's corps, 1,500 men, remained in reserve.

-On October 26, when Hampton encountered the barricades, he sent 1,500 of his troops to surround the Canadians.
+On 26 October, when Hampton encountered the barricades, he sent 1,500 of his troops to surround the Canadians.
 De Salaberry used the twilight and difficult terrain to confuse the enemy, ordering bugles to be blown from several locations and convincing Hampton that a much larger force was lurking in the darkness.
 Les Voltigeurs then launched a withering fire down into the ravine, inflicting numerous casualties.
 Unable to outflank de Salaberry, Hampton elected to withdraw back to the American border.

 The encounter won fame and honours for de Salaberry, but had he not succeeded, his personal fortunes might have been quite different.
 He was so convinced that victory would be his that he neglected to report the Americans' advance to his senior officers.
 Failure would likely have meant a court-martial for him and, possibly, the fall of Montreal.
 The gambit worked, however: Britain struck a gold medal to commemorate the Battle of Chateauguay, and de Salaberry became a legendary figure in Quebec history.

-Following the victory at the Chateauguay, de Salaberry was appointed Inspecting Field Officer of Light Troops in Canada.
+Following the victory at the Châteauguay, de Salaberry was appointed Inspecting Field Officer of Light Troops in Canada.

 Later years

 After the War of 1812, Charles de Salaberry became a folk hero in French Canada.
 He served as justice of the peace for various district courts, and in 1818 became a legislative councillor for Lower Canada.
 After his father's death, he became Seigneur of St. Mathias.

 In 1817, he was made a Companion of the Order of the Bath.

-Charles de Salaberry died in Chambly, Quebec on February 27, 1829.
+Charles de Salaberry died in Chambly, Lower Canada (now Quebec) on 27 February 1829.